hdan-design/hdan-design.github.io/_projects/1-MyCrimson.md

 There's a lot of important tasks students need to take care of over the course of their college experience, like registering for classes, accepting scholarships, and filling out forms.

-Apps can help students complete these tasks, but Task lists clarify what is expected of them and make sure they're getting everything done that they need to.
+Apps can help students complete these tasks, but Task Lists clarify what is expected of them and make sure they're getting everything done that they need to.

 ![4](/images/projects/mycrimson/Search.png)

 ### Quick search

-We help students quickly find exactly what they're looking for, even if they don't know exactly what they're looking for.
+We help students quickly find what they need, even if they don't know exactly what they're looking for.

 This new search helps students understand the functionality of each app, what problems it will solve for them, and what to expect when they open it.